Stevenator155/Fry-Guys-Simulator/README.md

 # Fry-Guys-Simulator
-A repositoryto sync my unity project
+A repository to sync my unity project